OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

-Please keep in mind that in some cases, your choice will be linked to the specific phone, computer or web browser you\\'re using, because that\\'s how we know it\\'s you.
-This means that in some cases, if you opt out of a program or service and then change computers or Web browsers, or clear or erase the digital "cookie" that lets us know you opted out, you\\'ll need to perform the opt-out procedure again.
+Please keep in mind that in some cases, your choice will be linked to the specific phone, computer or web browser you're using, because that's how we know it's you.
+This means that in some cases, if you opt out of a program or service and then change computers or Web browsers, or clear or erase the digital "cookie" that lets us know you opted out, you'll need to perform the opt-out procedure again.

 ' + '